OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ListAndLoopsDeepDive.rst

    }

-We'll be enhancing this basic as we go in the following sections.
+We'll be enhancing this basic design as we go in the following sections.

 Looping Idioms